April 26, 2026

 In a non-custodial wallet, your private keys are generated on your device and stay there.
 No platform has access to them.
 Every transaction is signed locally before it ever touches a network.
 Your funds move only when you authorize it – no third party in the loop.

-EXTRA SAFE is fully non-custodial.
-When you activate the wallet, your keys are created on your device.
-We have no copy, backdoor, or ability to freeze or recover your funds.
+EXTRA SAFE's wallet is fully self-custodial.
+When you activate the wallet, your keys are created on your device and stay there — only you can access or move your funds.
 That's the tradeoff worth knowing: full ownership means full responsibility.
-Your 12-word recovery phrase is the only recovery method – there's no "forgot password" path.
+Your 12-word recovery phrase is the only recovery method.